Abandonware: Archives

 Since around 2009 the International Center for the History of Electronic Games (ICHEG) has taken a five-pronged approach to video game preservation: original software and hardware, marketing materials and publications, production records, play capture, and finally the source code.
 In December 2013 the ICHEG received a donation of several SSI video games, for instance Computer Bismarck, including the source code for preservation.
 In 2014 a collection of Brøderbund games and a "virtually complete" Atari arcade machine source code and asset collection was added.

-In 2010 Computer History Museum began with the preservation of source code of important software, beginning with Apple's MacPaint 1.3.
-In 2012 the APL programming language followed.
-Adobe Systems, Inc. donated the Photoshop 1.0.1 source code to the collection in February 2013.
-The source code is made available to the public under an own non-commercial license.
-On March 25, 2014, Microsoft followed with the donation of MS-DOS variants as well as Word for Windows 1.1a under their own license.
-On October 21, 2014, Xerox Alto's source code and other resources followed.

-In 2012 a group of European museums and organizations started the European Federation of Game Archives, Museums and Preservation Projects (EFGAMP) to join forces to "Preserve Gaming Legacy".
-Also in Japan video game software archival happens since several years.

-In 2012 the MOMA started with archiving video games and explicitly tries to get the source code of them.

-There are also some cases in which the source code of games was given to a fan community for long-time preservation, e.g. several titles of the Wing Commander video game series or Ultima 9 of the Ultima series.

 Community support

 In response to the missing software support, sometimes the software's user community begins to provide support (bug fixes, compatibility adaptions etc.) even without available source code, internal software documentation and original developer tools.
 Methods are debugging, reverse engineering of file and data formats, and hacking the binary executables.
 Often the results are distributed as unofficial patches.
 Notable examples are Fallout 2, Vampire: The Masquerade – Bloodlines or even Windows 98.
-Windows XP would also get a community support via unofficial service pack, with POSReady registry hack, as well as Windows 2000 receiving a fanmade extended kernel.
-For instance in 2012, when the multiplayer game Supreme Commander: Forged Alliance became unsupported abandonware as the official multiplayer server and support was shut down, the game community itself took over with a self-developed multiplayer server and client.
+Windows XP would also get a community support via unofficial service pack, with POSReady registry hack, as well as Windows 2000 receiving a fanmade extended kernel For instance, in 2012, when the multiplayer game Supreme Commander: Forged Alliance became unsupported abandonware as the official multiplayer server and support was shut down, the game community itself took over with a self-developed multiplayer server and client.